Columbia, Missouri: Top employers

-The unemployment rate in Columbia has slowly risen since December 2022, to 3.5 as of February 2025.
+The unemployment rate in Columbia has slowly risen since December 2022, to 3.5% as of February 2025.

 Culture

-The Blue Note is a rock and pop venue located in Downtown Columbia.
+The Blue Note is a rock and pop venue located in downtown Columbia.

-The Missouri Theatre Center for the Arts and Jesse Auditorium are Columbia's largest fine arts venues.
+The Missouri Theatre Center for the Arts and Jesse Hall auditorium are Columbia's largest fine arts venues.
 Ragtag Cinema annually hosts the True/False Film Festival.

 In 2008, filmmaker Todd Sklar completed the film Box Elder, which was filmed entirely in and around Columbia and the University of Missouri.

 The North Village Arts District, located on the north side of downtown, is home to galleries, restaurants, theaters, bars, music venues, and the Mareck Center for Dance.

-The University of Missouri's Museum of Art and Archaeology displays 14,000 works of art and archaeological objects in five galleries for no charge to the public.
+The University of Missouri's Museum of Art and Archaeology displays 14,000 works of art and archaeological objects in five galleries at no charge to the public.

 Libraries include the Columbia Public Library, the University of Missouri Libraries, with over three million volumes in Ellis Library, and the State Historical Society of Missouri.